Bachelor of Arts in Elementary Education (with Teacher Certification)

 BAEL and Honors College Option

-- Major requirements completed with a grade of C or higher.
+- Major requirements completed with a minimum grade of C.

 - Cumulative GPA of 3.00 in all major requirements, EDSE A212, MATH A211, MATH A212, and the Alaska studies and multicultural courses.